-The candidate must be an individual and a paid-up ISAE member.
+The candidate must be an individual and paid-up ISAE member.
+The candidate should have started their PhD studies less than 8 years ago (unless there is strong justification for an exception to this limit, e.g. parental leave, unemployment).
 The candidate must have published at least one article in a peer-reviewed journal.
 Self-nomination is possible; nomination from somebody else (preferred) requires approval from the candidate.
 Several nominations may be entered for the same candidate, and unsuccessful candidates may apply again.